Edirom/Edirom-Online/README.md

 docker run --rm -it -v /ABSOLUTE/PATH/TO/YOUR/LOCAL/EDIROM-ONLINE/CLONE:/app --name ediBuild ghcr.io/bwbohl/sencha-cmd:latest
 ```

-When you have your system preapared with all Sencha Cmd prerequisites or you have your docker container running you have to execute a sencha build command through calling the build script included in this repository with one of the sencha build-type options (please refer to [sencha app build reference] for details), either in your native shell or in the container shell, e.g.:
+When you have your system prepared with all Sencha Cmd prerequisites or you have your docker container running you are now set up to execute the sencha build command.
+Do this by calling the build script included in this repository with one of the sencha build-type options (please refer to [sencha app build reference] for details), either in your native shell or in the container shell, e.g.:

 ```bash
 ./build.sh testing